You have a new vegetable garden in your yard or on your balcony and your ultimate goal is to attract pollinators.

 After reading this list, what kind of ideas can you incorporate into your own garden?
 Comment below and let us know!

 Thanks for reading and we hope we inspired you or educated you in some way.
 For more information about pollinators or flowers, listen to our podcasts or check out our monthly plant profile posts, such as Fuchsias and Roses!
-Make sure to watch for our next blog post about the 5 BEST pollinators you should attract to your yard and why.

 Let us know if you have any questions or comments anytime, we would love to help.